hbctraining/DGE_workshop_salmon_online/lessons/05a_hypothesis_testing.md

 ## Learning Objectives

-* Wald test
+* Desribe the process of model fitting
-* Likelihood Ratio Test
+* Compare two methods for hypothesis testing (Wald test vs. LRT)
-* Multiple test correction
+* Explain the need for multiple testing and introduce different methods

 # DESeq2: Model fitting and Hypothesis testing